Mythological Horses

-Mythological Horses is an alternative rock band from Seattle Washington.
+Mythological Horses is an alternative rock band from Seattle, Washington.
 The band consists of Shawn Holley (guitar and vocals), and Jest Commons (formerly of The Moldy Peaches, drums).
 The band was founded in Anchorage, Alaska in 2003.

-Mythological Horses have released two full studio albums on Hovercraft Records, plus multiple EPs and singles on various other record labels.
-They have continually toured the United States since 2005, playing and headlining at many festivals, most notably the New York Antifolk Festival in 2010.
+Mythological Horses have released three full-length studio albums, with the first two released by Hovercraft Records and the third by Godless America Records.
+Additionally, they have produced several EPs and singles through various other record labels.
+Since 2005, the band has maintained an extensive touring schedule across the United States, including headlining performances at numerous festivals, most notably the New York Antifolk Festival in 2010.

 History

 Mythological Horses first came about in the mid 1990s when founder Shawn Holley and his childhood friend Chris Vanbibber began writing and performing songs.
 Both age 16, they started playing the punk/coffee house scene in Anchorage, Alaska under the name Churpbleepuh.
 Drawing heavily on such influences as Nirvana, The Cars, Sonic Youth, and The Dead Milkmen, Churpbleepuh played shows until 2000.
 At this time Holley left Alaska and began pursuing a solo career as an anti-folk artist, touring the United States excessively, performing over 200 shows per year.
 As his writing style began to lean back toward his punk and rock roots, Holley reformed the band and started performing officially as Mythological Horses in 2005.